Astrothedreamkeeper/Astrothedreamkeeper/README.md

 ## ''Astro diary.📖''.
 [you can not read if it too long ! btw you can also support me by follwing meh thanks you :3]

+ do you know why you remember so few about your dreams ?… where do the memory go,slipping away in a matter of hours.. he take them, he remember them, the good and the bad..
+This is his burden to bear..🌙

 🌙- Hello dear im Astro novalite one of the mains toons i do rater be called Astro simply. im a pretty Kind person. i think ? and i love conforting my friends when they need too! , im also called a Therapist friend . photophobia, im a shy person also i dont really approach others peoples,i always apologies if i made you upset (for specisific friends . : i try my best to be better im sorry that i dont c+h you guys a lot..)
 ![Astro](https://github.com/Astrothedreamkeeper/Astrothedreamkeeper/blob/0ab2af2854c128fa0aab506422822315f4199275/IMG_1602.jpeg)
 (this is the match Pfp if someone even care >3<)